thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Running this code makes us realize, that the form's value is an empty object.
 This seems natural, because there's nothing in our component's template yet, that tells the form that the input controls are part of this form.
 We need a way to register them.
-This is where `ngControl` comes into play.
+This is where `ngModel` comes into play.

-## `ngControl` Directive
+## `ngModel` Directive

-In order to register form controls on an `ngForm` instance, we use the `ngControl` directive. `ngControl` simply takes a name as a string and creates a form control abstraction for us behind the scenes.
-Every form control that is registered with `ngControl` will automatically show up in `form.value` and can then easily be used for further post processing.
+In order to register form controls on an `ngForm` instance, we use the `ngModel` directive.
+In combination with a `name` attribute, `ngModel` creates a form control abstraction for us behind the scenes.
+Every form control that is registered with `ngModel` will automatically show up in `form.value` and can then easily be used for further post processing.

 Let's give our form object some structure and register our form controls: